-Our Corrections List in this page contains all articles, which have been corrected by Digiteye India team based on our readers’ suggestions and other inputs.
+This page contains all articles, which have been corrected by Digiteye India team based on our readers’ suggestions and other inputs.
 This is a constant effort by us even after the publication of stories to keep the readers updated, as part of our policy to keep open to any criticisms, suggestions or updates to news events covered by our team.

-2. First version of the story failed to distinguish the term top advertiser and top brand and the first news report went out stating that ruling party BJP was the top TV advertiser.
+2. The first version of the story failed to distinguish the term top advertiser and top brand and the first news report went out stating that ruling party BJP was the top TV advertiser.
 But when it was found that the two tables given by BARC (listed now in the story) were different, we have changed our story and released the corrected version, stating clearly that the old version had a factual error.

 Corrected news report:

 3. A PTI report quoting local Divisional Forest Officer said several trees were removed without obtaining permission for a helipad at Bolangir in Odisha and an enquiry was ordered.
 PTI later removed the story.
 The above story has been updated with the original video showing the trees felled and another TOI Bhubaneshwar’s tweet quoting officials that shrubs and bushes were cleared and not full trees as claimed in these stories.
-We could not independently verify with officials but used TOI source for authenticity of the claim.
-However, we were able to get older image of Bolangir aerial map that showed no trees in the are where the helipad built.
+We could not independently verify with officials but used TOI source for the authenticity of the claim.
+However, we were able to get an older image of Bolangir aerial map that showed no trees in the area where the helipad was built.
 We have incorporated the updates in our corrected version.

 Corrected news report: One helipad for PM means cutting 1000 trees?
 What’s the truth?